CognizantDS/AgenticSupply/README.md

 -> Opens the plot in a new webbrowser tab, returns text interpretation

 ##### Performing root cause analysis
-perform root cause analysis via the anomaly attribution mode -> Uses OS to prompt the user to select the anomalous dataset csv file, opens the plot in a new webbrowser tab, returns text interpretation
+perform root cause analysis via the anomaly attribution mode   <PB: interpretation is not formatted, only sometimes (prompt engineering ?)>
+-> Uses OS to prompt the user to select the anomalous dataset csv file, opens the plot in a new webbrowser tab, returns text interpretation

-perform root cause analysis via the distribution change attribution mode -> X
+perform root cause analysis via the distribution change attribution mode (LONG !)
+-> Uses OS to prompt the user to select the novel dataset csv file, opens the plot in a new webbrowser tab, returns text interpretation

 perform root cause analysis via the feature importance mode -> Returns text interpretation